Breeding & Genetics

 Recessive pied disrupts the development of normal dimorphic plumage in dimorphic species.
 In cockatiels, juveniles of either sex may have either yellow or grey face coloring, and this face color does not change at maturity.
 The loss of other juvenile features like wing spots and tail bars may be greatly delayed.
 As mentioned in Part 1, the development of dimorphic coloring is driven by sex hormones.
 The pied mutation does not appear to affect the level of sex hormones, at least not to the extent that it would cause an adult male to have female/juvenile plumage.
 A testosterone drop of that magnitude ought to seriously interfere with the ability to breed, but pied cocks seem to be as fertile as any other males.

 I have not been able to find an explanation for why the pied mutation disrupts the normal dimorphism.
 But pied interferes with the normal migration of melanin-producing cells, and the plumage changes in adult males are triggered by special hormone receptors that affect the way melanin is used in the relevant area.
 My guess is that maybe there are specialized cells that simply fail to arrive in the right place, or fail to develop the needed hormone receptors.
-Certainly there are some melanoblasts that fail to arrive in the right place.
+As mentioned earlier, Lovebirds Compendium page 499 says that some pied mutations can affect the skin cells surrounding the pigment cells, which sounds like it could play a role in th development or non-development of hormone sensitivity.

 In this mutation, the number of pied feathers increases with every molt as old feathers with melanin coloring are replaced by new feathers without melanin.
-Van den Abeele indicates that it is a type of avian vitiligo caused by the interaction of several genes.
-IMO a true mutation involves a single gene whose inheritance follows a predictable pattern, and progressive pied doesn't fit the definition.
+The pattern is random.
+Lovebirds Compendium page 523 indicates that this is a type of avian vitiligo caused by the interaction of several genes, and says that the pied markings are caused by the destruction of melanocytes in the feather follicle and some other tissues.
+It's apparently an auto-immune problem, where antibodies in the bloodstream attack the body's own pigment cells and degrade them.
+Progressive pied doesn't fit the standard definition in which a true mutation involves a single gene whose inheritance follows a predictable pattern.
 However Ornitho-Genetics lists it as an "autosomal multifactorial" mutation.

 (Back to Top)